 - General Corporate Practice

-- Represented individuals and business entities in tax controversy matters before the United States Tax Court, the Internal Revenue Service, the Franchise Tax Board, and the State Board of Equalization.
+- Represented individuals and business entities in tax controversy matters before the United States Tax Court, the Internal Revenue Service, the Franchise Tax Board, and the Department of Tax and Fee Administration.

 - Represented clients in nontaxable and taxable mergers and acquisitions, recapitalizations, and restructuring matters, including tax planning and structuring.

-- Represented clients in general corporate practice, including distribution agreements, licensing agreements, landlord-tenant matters, tax planning, and corporate governance.
+- Represented clients in general corporate practice, including distribution agreements, licensing agreements, tax planning, and corporate governance.